‘Hunter and I got on instantly because we were so different’

 After getting his first work published, Steadman relocated to London where he became a member of The Cartoonists’ Club and met Gerald Scarfe, the newspaper cartoonist and illustrator.
 ‘I remember he said he liked my line,’ Steadman recalled.
 ‘No one had ever said that to me before.
 As we became friends, I realised we had a lot in common.
 We both wanted to be Angry Artists — that’s because we were going to change the world.
 And we have changed it.’

 Both worked for the satirical magazine Private Eye during the Sixties but by the end of the decade, Steadman confessed he had grown frustrated by ‘the terrible Englishness’ of his assignments.
 His political cartoons for The Times had become so savage, indeed, that he was fired on the grounds that his work was ‘too seditious’.

-In 1970, Steadman decided to try his luck in America, and headed for New York in search of more exciting work.
-He had only been there for a week when he was contacted by Scanlan’s Monthly, a magazine specialising in political muckraking, which was ultimately subject to an investigation by the FBI during the Nixon administration.
+In 1970, Steadman decided to try to find more exciting work in America.
+He had only been in New York for a week when he was contacted by Scanlan’s Monthly, a magazine specialising in political muckraking, which was ultimately subject to an investigation by the FBI during the Nixon administration.
 One of Scanlan’s writers, Steadman was informed, was heading to Louisville to cover the Kentucky Derby horse race.

 Ralph Steadman and Hunter S. Thompson in 1996, at the 25th anniversary party for Fear and Loathing in Las Vegas.
 Photo by Kevin Mazur/WireImage/Getty Images